-Dosage Form: tablet
+Dosage form: tablet

 Methimazole, USP (1-methylimidazole-2-thiol) is a white, crystalline substance that is freely soluble in water.
 It differs chemically from the drugs of the thiouracil series primarily because it has a 5- instead of a 6-membered ring.

-Each tablet contains 5 or 10 mg (43.8 or 87.6 μmol) Methimazole, an orally administered antithyroid drug.
+Methimazole tablet, USP contains 5 or 10 mg (43.8 or 87.6 μmol) Methimazole, an orally administered antithyroid drug.